wgerlach/OpenStackMaster/README.md

-BulkVM
+OpenStackMaster
 ======

-Perl modules for the instantiation of, configuration of and communication with multiple VMs in an Openstack environment.
+Perl script and modules for the instantiation of, configuration of and communication with multiple VMs in an Openstack environment.

 Installation
 ------------